Table of contents

 The competition in the fast-food industry is tough, like fire-blazing tough.

 With its aim to boost app downloads and appeal to younger demographics, Burger’s King recently launched a now-famous campaign called Burn That Ad.
-This one is one of the very few innovative mobile marketing campaigns that have elements of Augmented Reality (AR) incorporated into it, expanding the potential of mobile marketing even more.
+This one is one of the very few innovative mobile marketing case studies that have elements of Augmented Reality (AR) incorporated into it, expanding the potential of mobile marketing even more.

-While it was only launched in Brazil, the campaign was wildly popular worldwide because of the idea behind it.
-Simply with Burber’s King app installed on their smartphones, users could set any of Burger’s King’s main competitor ads on fire in real-time—figuratively, and receive a free Whopper for doing so.
 Although there’s no official number from Burger’s King to prove the effectiveness of this campaign yet, its popularity is already an indicator of which, as the ad can be said to be the future of Augmented Reality marketing which seamlessly mixes elements of real life with the fictional, digital world.

 Recommended reading: Augmented Reality: The Future of E-Commerce